 Ten Things To Do In Bloomsbury London Information

 Bloomsbury is situated in the West End of London (WC1).
-It has a relaxed feel thanks to the beautiful historic houses and tree lined streets.
-It’s a pretty place to walk through if you want to escape the busy roads which boarder this area.
+It has a relaxed feel thanks to the beautiful historic houses and tree-lined streets.
+It’s a pretty place to walk through if you want to escape the busy roads which border this area.
 Bloomsbury is associated with literature, arts, medicine and education which is home to a number of Universities and Academic buildings.
-The Bloomsbury Group of artists associated to Virginia Woolf used to meet up in houses during the 1900s.
+The Bloomsbury Group of artists associated with Virginia Woolf used to meet up in houses during the 1900s.
 Bloomsbury Publishing, famous for Harry Potter, is located at Bedford Square.

 Fushan Japanese Restaurant: 44 New Oxford Street, WC1A 1ES